The Hijab

 society’s ills, analogous to an abused woman blaming herself for her

-oppressor’s cruelty.
-There is a strong possibility that this notion of the
+oppressor's cruelty.
+There is historical evidence that this notion of the

 woman being the temptation towards evil infiltrated Muslim beliefs by way of